Sunrise at Campobello: Reception

 The film faced competition from Elmer Gantry, The World of Suzy Wong, The Apartment and Butterfield 8, films that all dealt with sex and that impacted the box-office performance of Sunrise at Campobello.
+At the time the film was made, Roosevelt's affair with Lucy Mercer was not generally known and could not be portrayed on screen.

 The film was entered into the 2nd Moscow International Film Festival.
-At its screening on July 19, 1961 at the Russia Theatre, the audience started to leave within minutes.
+At its screening on July 19, 1961, at the Russia Theatre, the audience started to leave within minutes.
 More than 2,000 attendees departed before the end of the screening, possibly after realizing that the film did not depict the war years.

 Variety wrote that the film "...loses none of its poignant and inspirational qualities."
 It called Bellamy "brilliant", and noted Garson's "deeply moving, multifaceted characterization."

 In a contemporary review for The New York Times, critic Bosley Crowther called Sunrise at Campobello "a well-done, moving biographical film" and wrote: "Ralph Bellamy's performance of Mr. Roosevelt is every bit as strong, as full of feeling and characteristic gesture, as Mr. Bellamy made it on the stage. ...
 However, it must be mentioned that a tendency to overdo some of the famous Roosevelt expressions ... induces a bit of vexation, especially when they are shown in close-up, which glaringly discloses their forced and theatrical quality."
 Crowther also criticized Greer Garson's "singsong manner of speech" that sounded like a caricature of Eleanor Roosevelt's voice.

 The Hollywood Reporter review concluded that "the play was an excellent job and has been improved upon."

 More recently, Darragh O’Donoghue considers the film a hagiography but notes: "Hume Cronyn is the heart and soul of the film as Louis Howe, FDR’s right-hand man, an asthmatic whose relish for the 'real world' of compromised politics disgusts FDR’s patrician mother played with haughty relish by Ann Shoemaker."